GroupDebate: Enhancing the Efficiency of Multi-Agent Debate Using Group Discussion

 \subsection{Main Results}

-In this section, we conduct a detailed comparison of GD with MAD as well as other single-agent methods including CoT, Reflection and CoT-SC(40).
-In the MATH dataset, MAD can not produce results in both (6,3) and (6,4) scenarios due to the prompt tokens exceeding the GPT-3.5 limit.
-The main observations are as follows: \paragraph{Comparison Between GD and MAD.} First, as illustrated in Figure \ref{fig5}, GD consistently reduces token cost under different agent and round settings, achieving up to 45\%/42.6\%/50.6\%/51.7\% reduction in token cost in the Arithmetic/GSM8K/MMLU/MATH datasets.
+In this section, we present a detailed comparison of GroupDebate (GD) with multi-agent debate (MAD) and other single-agent methods, including Chain-of-Thought (CoT) and Self-Consistency with Chain-of-Thought (CoT-SC(40)).
+Notably, in the MATH dataset, MAD fails to produce results in both the (6,3) and (6,4) configurations due to the input prompt tokens exceeding the context limit of GPT-3.5.
+The key observations from our experiments are as follows: \paragraph{Comparison Between GD and MAD.} First, as illustrated in Figure \ref{fig5}, GD consistently reduces token cost across different models under different agent and round settings, especially achieving up to 34.8\%/45.2\%/46.9\%/39.3\%/30.6\% reduction in token cost in the Arithmetic/GSM8K/MMLU/MATH/GPQA datasets.
 This demonstrates that our method can effectively reduce token cost in multi-agent debate while being theoretically grounded.
-Second, GD also improves accuracy in all different settings, achieving up to 25\%/11\% improvement in accuracy in the MMLU/MATH dataset, which suggests GD can enhance accuracy in multi-agent debate while reducing token cost.
+Second, GD also improves accuracy in most settings, achieving up to 4.6\%/4.9\%/1.2\% improvement in accuracy in certain settings of the Arithmetic/MMLU/GPQA dataset, which suggests GD can potentially enhance accuracy in multi-agent debate while reducing much token cost.

-\paragraph{Comparison Between GD and Other Single-Agent Methods.} As shown in Figure \ref{fig6}, GD(5,3) and MAD(5,3) can significantly enhance the accuracy across all four datasets.
-This is because using multi-agent debate allows multiple agents to exchange ideas with each other, ensuring diversity.
-Secondly, multi-agent debate methods generally incur higher token cost compared to single-agent methods, indicating a significant challenge in reducing token cost while maintaining superior accuracy in multi-agent debates.
-Our method takes a further step and achieves significant advantages in both token cost and accuracy compared to MAD(5,3) under the same settings.
-This highlights the superiority and effectiveness of our method in multi-agent debates.
+\paragraph{Comparison Between GD and Other Methods.} As shown in Table \ref{comp_with_single}, GD(5,3) and MAD(5,3) can significantly outperforms the standard single-agent method CoT, demonstrating the superiority of multi-agent debate in terms of accuracy.
+Moreover, multi-agent methods generally incur higher token cost compared to single-agent methods, indicating a significant challenge in reducing token cost among them.
+Our GD method can achieve the lowest token cost while ensuring high accuracy among all methods except CoT.
+Besides, we observe that CoT-SC(40) can achieve comparable performance of both accuracy and token cost with GD in average.